In contrast to Sergio Leone's westerns, Sholay was all about power-packed dialogues with some little silent moments stitched in.

 SIKKE AUR INSAAN MEIN SHAYAD YAHI FARAK HAI...

-Our lesson, bhakt jano!: No person is of one shade.
+Our lesson, bhakt jano!: A person is not like a bad coin.
 Hate the sin, not the sinner!
+Amen!